RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Discussion and Outlook

 \subsection{RG interpretation and comparison with Pisarski--Wilczek analyses}

-The renormalization-group analysis of Pisarski-Wilczek (PW)~\cite{Pisarski:1983ms} shows that the order of the two-flavor chiral transition is controlled by the RG scaling of the $U(1)_A$-breaking operator at the $O(4)$ fixed point.
-If this operator is \emph{relevant}, axial symmetry remains broken and the infrared flow is governed by the stable $O(4)$ Wilson–Fisher fixed point, allowing a \emph{second-order transition in the $O(4)$ universality class}.
-If it is \emph{irrelevant}, the effective symmetry enlarges to $U(2)_L \times U(2)_R$; the $\epsilon$-expansion of the corresponding Landau–Ginzburg theory reveals \emph{no infrared-stable fixed point}, implying runaway RG flow and a \emph{fluctuation-induced first-order transition}.
+The renormalization-group analysis of Pisarski and Wilczek (PW)~\cite{Pisarski:1983ms} shows that the order of the two-flavor chiral transition is controlled by the RG scaling of the $U(1)_A$-breaking operator at the $O(4)$ fixed point.
+If this operator is \emph{relevant}, the $U(1)_A$-breaking perturbation grows under RG flow and the infrared physics is governed by the stable $O(4)$ Wilson--Fisher fixed point, allowing a \emph{second-order transition in the $O(4)$ universality class}.
+If it is \emph{irrelevant}, the perturbation flows to zero and the effective symmetry enlarges to $U(2)_L \times U(2)_R$; the $\epsilon$-expansion of the corresponding Landau--Ginzburg theory reveals \emph{no infrared-stable fixed point}, implying runaway RG flow and a \emph{fluctuation-induced first-order transition}.
+The subsequent analysis of Pelissetto and Vicari (PV)~\cite{Pelissetto:2013hqa} established that for $N_f=2$ this operator is \emph{marginally irrelevant} at the $O(4)$ fixed point, implying approximate $O(4)$ scaling in the chiral limit near the PW critical temperature.

-The PW scenario applies strictly to the \emph{chiral limit} $(m_q=0)$ at the exact infrared critical fixed point and therefore characterizes \emph{universality classes}, rather than specific observables at finite quark mass.
+The PW/PV scenario applies strictly to the \emph{chiral limit} $(m_q=0)$ at the exact infrared critical fixed point and therefore characterizes \emph{universality classes}, rather than specific observables at finite quark mass.
 In physical QCD with $m_q\neq0$, where the transition is a smooth crossover and no true critical fixed point exists, axial symmetry restoration must be defined operationally.
 In this work, we define ``effective restoration'' through the vanishing of the $\kappa_{AB}$ ratio within statistical uncertainties (section~\ref{subsec:integrated}).
 This condition is substantially weaker than the RG irrelevance criterion of PW: it does not imply enlargement of the symmetry to $U(2)_L \times U(2)_R$ or a change in universality class, but only that symmetry-breaking effects are not resolved within the present observables and statistical precision.

-With this distinction, our results reveal a \textbf{two-stage pattern of operational symmetry restoration}.
+With this distinction, our results reveal a \textbf{two-stage pattern of operational symmetry restoration} that differs qualitatively from the single-scale PW/PV scenario.

 \textbf{Stage 1 (nonsinglet sector):} Near $T_c^{\mathrm{ns}} \sim 156$~MeV, the ratios $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$ become consistent with zero, indicating operational effective restoration of $SU(2)_L \times SU(2)_R$ and $U(1)_A$ in the nonsinglet sector.
 However, this temperature does not correspond to the critical temperature of the PW framework, which refers to the chiral limit and requires restoration of full chiral symmetry at the infrared fixed point.
 Since singlet channels remain nondegenerate, the universality-class arguments of PW do not directly apply at this stage.